 "Anjouan" comes from Swahili "Nzwani", meaning "the Hand" — thus probably explaining the flag.

 Ivan Sache, 20 Apr 2002

 According to a report, the separatist movement in Anjouan adopted the name Mawana, after a sultan that once ruled the island.
 A short note in The Indian Ocean Newsletter (764 10.05.1997: p.
 4) said that «elements of Mwawana sawed down the flagpole flying the national flag and hauled up the white [?] emblem of the late sultan».

 Jan Oskar Engene, Jun 1997

-The “hijacking” of the Mawana flag by the pro-French movement hasn’t met with
+As far as I know the Mawana flag (the last sultanʼs flag) is the same as the one in the constitution.
+The “hijacking” of the Mawana flag by the pro-French movement hasnʼt met with everyoneʼs approval.

 Iain Walker, 14 Feb 2000